ghostdogpr/caliban/gateway-plan/IMPLEMENTATION-HANDOFF.md

 - Query work may run concurrently when dependencies permit.
 - Top-level mutation fields execute in client order, including all routed descendants of each field.
 - Planning never guesses a join from matching names.
+- Equivalent valid routes use stable tie-breaking; ambiguous routing does not depend on map iteration order.

 ### Results and errors